Successful Journalism Lab

 How to apply

-The Lab is a virtual, structured experience involving +40 hours of work and learning over one week.
-It runs May 30–June 4, 2026 - Applications are now closed.
+The Lab is a virtual, structured experience involving about 40 hours of work and learning over one week.
+It runs June 7-11, 2027.

 To apply, please send: